build-on-aws/content/posts/taylor-swift-deploying-on-friday-and-the-abcs/index.md

 **Explore the ABCs of Generative AI** with AWS Developer Advocate Brooke Jamieson on [the Community.aws blog](https://community.aws/posts/the-abcs-of-generative-ai) or watch [this short](https://youtube.com/shorts/E_nH2oWlniQ?feature=share) taken on the floor of the AWS Summit in New York City.

 **Improve your resource utilization and save money** during the [Build On Live Cost Optimization](https://www.youtube.com/watch?v=OTSNv49s2vk) livestream with AWS Developer Advocate Darko Mesaros and AWS Solutions Architect Steph Gooch on September 28.

+## Want to help?

+Want more content like this?
+Have feedback on this post?
+Help us help you by taking a moment to complete [this brief survey](https://pulse.aws/survey/DEM0H5VW).